 Always one to be fully prepared, John App began organizing his provisions and supplies in February of 1850 but he wouldn’t begin the journey west until Wednesday, March 27, 1850.
 The gold rush was underway and he felt a need to become part of it.
 His travelling companion was Jacob Broadwell, a friend from their hometown of Pekin, Illinois.
-Some pioneers brought along too many supplies and found themselves having to cast some of their cargo overboard when the going got tough along the trail further west.
+Some pioneers brought along too many supplies and found themselves having to toss some of their cargo overboard when the going got tough along the trail further west.
 Some didn’t take enough supplies and suffered later in the trip.

 There were advantages to speed along the trail.
 If you made good time and were ahead of the crowd there was more green grass for the animals, the weather wasn’t as hot, and (maybe most importantly) diseases could be avoided.
-Bringing up the rear of a season’s procession exposed travellers to the deadly disease cholera.
+Bringing up the rear of a season’s procession exposed travelers to the deadly disease cholera.
 Stories were told of people feeling fine when travel began in the morning, but were dead and buried by evening… the victims of cholera.

 John liked statistics and counted, or measured, all kinds of things.
-An entry in his diary detailed the population of Pekin, Illinois as of August 8th, 1849: there were 699 males, 554 females, totalling 1,253.
+An entry in his diary detailed the population of Pekin, Illinois as of August 8th, 1849: there were 699 males, 554 females, totaling 1,253.
 Of that number 377 were children under the age of 12.